ablaom/MLJTuning.jl/README.md

 If the tuning algorithm exhausts it's supply of new models (because, for example, there is only a finite supply) then `models!` should return an empty vector.
-Under the hood, there is no fixed "batch-size" parameter, and the tuning algororithm is happy to receive any number of models.
+Under the hood, there is no fixed "batch-size" parameter, and the tuning algorithm is happy to receive any number of models.